AndyMc3000/ci-ms2-party-chef/README.md

 * The Homepage should include a 'Features' section highlighting the Party Chef services.
 * The Homepage should show various menu's (canpapes, starters, main course, something sweet, and drinks menus) each showing menu items listed within an accordian.
 * Shopping cart functionality should be built in so that menu items can be added to a 'MyMenu' list of items.
 The MyMenu should then be accessed via a button in the homepage Nav bar.
 Once clicked, the MyMenu list of items appears on a modal.
 Users can ammend quantites of the items they have selected in the MyMenu to get a total price for their food/drink selection.
-* The MyMenu should also have the facility to request a quote for an event.
+* The MyMenu should also have the facility to request a quote for an event/party.
 The request should include the food/drink items in a MyMenu list plus additional information about the event (date/time, location, etc.).
 The request will be sent to Party Chef by email.
 A copy of the request should also be sent to the user email address.
 * The Homepage should include a Photo Gallery using a carousel to show dishes and menu items in party settings.
 * The contact page must include all contact information for the Party Chef headquarters.
 * The contact page should include an interactive map showing all the kitchen locations across Ireland.
 By implementing features of the Google Maps API, a user should be able to select an individual kitchen marker to get a pop-up of contact information for that particular kitchen.